Skip to main content

 My scores changed

-How to explain it if scores do not match or they change after reading your glucose data
+How to explain why scores in Veri do not match or if they change after reading your glucose data

 Tia avatar